Saudi boosts citizen benefits as taxes bite

 Most working Saudi Arabians are employed by the state and, like nationals in other energy-flush Gulf monarchies, have long benefited from a generous welfare system.

-In a move that aims to “soften the impact of economic reforms on Saudi households,” King Salman issued a royal decree late Friday ordering a 1,000 riyal ($267, 222 euros) living allowance for military personnel and public servants.
+In a move that aims to “soften the impact of economic reforms on Saudi households,” King Salman issued a royal decree late Friday ordering a 1,000 riyal ($267, 222 euros) monthly living allowance for military personnel and public servants for a period of one year.

 Student stipends will be increased by 10 percent, an official statement said.

-The oil-rich Gulf has long been a tax-free haven for both high-income households and migrant laborers, who frequently rely on remittances to support their families back home.
+The oil-rich Gulf has long been a tax-free haven for both high-income households and migrant labourers, who frequently rely on remittances to support their families back home.

 But countries in the region have introduced a series of austerity measures over the past two years to boost revenues and cut spending as the slump in world oil prices led to ballooning budget deficits.